 Which is to say, the month of March was a particularly busy one for Cox and the Tuts+ crew.
 As the world entered the grips of a global pandemic and social isolation brought on by the coronavirus COVID-19, hundreds of countries went into lockdown.

 Along with that came changing work habits, which in turn affected the traffic and content on Tuts+.
 Online learners were no longer interested in reading about mastering their calendars or inboxes.
-Instead, converting PowerPoint slides to video, mastering the art of video conferencing, or setting up remote desktop access are just a few of the topics that have been trending over the last month.
+Instead, teaching themselves converting PowerPoint slides to video, mastering the art of video conferencing, or setting up remote desktop access are just a few of the topics that have been trending over the last month.

 Even non-technical skills have been highly sought after, with many of the drawing and illustration resources on Tuts+ seeing a spike in interest, as are business guides that assist learners with managing their budgets.